 The individual calibration source observations are then grouped together by time in bins of roughly a month.
-The ACIS data covers the time period from January 2000, when the focal plane temperature was initially lowered to it's current value, to February 2011.
-The XIS data begins shortly after the Suzaku launch in July 2005 and continues through February 2011.
+The ACIS data cover the time period from January 2000, when the focal plane temperature was initially lowered to its current value, to February 2011.
+The XIS data begin shortly after the Suzaku launch in July 2005 and continue through February 2011.
 The XIS data with and without charge injection are binned separately, as the performance is quite different.

 We then make an energy spectrum of the data in each time bin.
-A Gaussian plus a linear background term is fit to the region around the Mn K α line.
+A Gaussian plus a linear background term is fit to the region around the $\operatorname{Mn} K\alpha$ line.
 The gain of the detector, the transformation from pulseheight to energy for each event, is determined from the initial time bin so that the data from the two corners of each detector can be fit together.
+I don't understand this; the gain/energy scale is set separately for each quad for the initial time bin?
 The Gaussian centroid and width are used in the subsequent sections to understand the evolution of CTI.